stroiman/neovim-config/README.md

 ## Installation

+**Requirements:** This configuration requires neovim 0.11 - so be sure to update if you haven't allready.

 Git clone this to `$HOME/.config.nvim` and run the default make target in the root.
 Alternatively, clone to another folder in `$HOME/.config`; see below.